Primary Advisor/Dissertation Chair

 Achievement, At-risk Students, Parent Involvement, Social Justice

 Cole, Paula Yadel, "Exploring Attitudes toward Teacher Led Parent Advocacy Models that Address Racial Education Inequity" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 275.